Food Security and Fishmeal Factories in The Gambia

 Fishmeal Factories in The Gambia

 China is currently the world’s largest producer of farmed fish, supplying the U.S. with the majority of its seafood.
-Over 50 foreign-owned fishmeal factories currently exist along Africa’s coast in The Gambia, Mauritania, Senegal and Guinea Bissau.
+More than 50 foreign-owned fishmeal factories currently exist along Africa’s coast in The Gambia, Mauritania, Senegal and Guinea Bissau.
 China owns the vast majority of these factories.
 One factory alone can produce an average of 600,000 kg of fishmeal per day, requiring 7,500 tons of fish per year.

 The United States, Asia, China and Europe all import fishmeal from The Gambia.
 This high reliance on trade hurts the locals, who depend on this fish as a source of food and income.
 As a result, some have called the industry’s fish-in, fish-out ratio (FIFO) – the total weight of forage fish compared to the total produced mass of farmed fish – unsustainable.